Start Airbrush Guide

 SprayGunner’s recommendation is simple: if you can afford it, buy the best of the best, like the Sparmax TC620X air compressor.
 If you have a spending limit it is better to get a good airbrush and save on the air compressor.
 That’s why we came up with our NO-NAME line of compressors – average quality units at a low price with a 1-year limited warranty.
 These will make a good and reliable air supplier for your airbrushing needs, but they may not have all of the bells and whistles that some of the higher end compressors come with.

 Which model of compressor should you get?
 The type of projects you work on will have a direct impact on the type of compressor you will need (see focused guides above).
-If you have to be portable with your setup, models like the Sparmax AC27 or the NO-NAME Skyline by SprayGunner will be your best bet.
+If you have to be portable with your setup, models like the Sparmax AC27 or the NO-NAME SG268 will be your best bet.
 They are small enough for travel, but powerful enough for comfortable work with most airbrush nozzle sizes.
 Need an even smaller solution?
 We have it too!
-You can carry your whole setup in a pocket with this model, but these are designed for small projects/demos.
+You can carry your whole setup in your pocket with a cordless compressor, but these are designed for small projects/demos.

 If you plan to keep your setup stationary, the principle is simple: bigger is better.
 Not too big – an industrial type air compressor would work, but it will be very noisy.
 Big enough to have an air tank with about a gallon storage in it and a 1 or 2 piston motor to pump the air quickly.
 This kind of compressor will supply air without any pulsations and it will be powerful enough to work with any airbrush, even hybrid types like the Grex TG5 fan spray air cap.